nmackey/accessible-nprogress/Readme.md

 Customization
 -------------

-Just edit `nprogress.css` to your liking.
+Just edit `accessible-nprogress.css` to your liking.
 Tip: you probably only want to find and replace occurrences of `#29d`.

 The included CSS file is pretty minimal... in fact, feel free to scrap it and